ghamut/automated-venture-capitalist/README.md

   - `teamData.csv` contains information at the team-level (which was featurized from the individual-level data).

 - `results/`
-  - `results.csv` contains all model performance with leave-one-team-out cross-validation.
+  - `results.csv` contains all model performance with leave-one-team-out cross-validation (Tables S4 & S5 in paper).
   - `comparison.csv` contains classification performance comparisons between crowd, judges, and models (Table 2 in paper).

 - `modelCoeff/`